MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 • Actions are focused and specific.
 Use projects to address shortcomings with equipment and use coaching to address shortcomings with people.

-For example, downtime is the largest loss for most manufacturers.
+For example, downtime represents the largest loss for most manufacturers.
 Looking at comparative and trended data can help identify where to focus your attention.
 The following report snippet provides two loss perspectives: largest loss (Case Erector Jam) and emerging loss (Quality Check).

 As another example, monitoring the quality of a product is also a key objective for manufacturers.
 Production monitoring software can utilize various data collection techniques to provide simple but actionable forms of quality monitoring as conveyed with this Pareto chart.